top of page

 Rob Popper

-When I was young, my dad taught me a coffee-making ritual that involved Cafe Bustelo and a Mokka pot, in order to make him a quadruple espresso every morning and bring it to him as he was getting ready for work.
+When I was young, my dad taught me a coffee-making ritual that involved Cafe Bustelo and a Mokka pot, so that I could make him a quadruple espresso every morning and bring it to him as he was getting ready for work.
 I grew up thinking that's what coffee should be - hot, black, strong and bold.
 Over the years, my tastes have not changed very much.
-It was a common bond that Dad and I shared for several decades, and some of my most cherished memories are rooted in shared cups of coffee with that bold, bracing impact.
-Most of my deepest friendships and, indeed, years of happiness with my beautiful wife, are rooted in shared cups of coffee.
+It was a common bond that Dad and I shared for several decades, and some of my most cherished memories are rooted in shared cups of coffee with that bold flavor.

-When my dad died in 2015, I set out to find coffee that was like that coffee that we shared together, but "gourmet", whole-bean versions of this sort of ultra-dark roast were very hard to find.
-So, I started to learn how to roast my own coffee, taking classes, reading articles, working for coffee roasting companies and trying over and over again to create that special profile.
+When my dad died in 2015, I wanted to find coffee that was like that coffee that we shared together, but "gourmet" whole-bean versions of ultra-dark roast were very hard to find.
+So, I started learning how to roast coffee, taking classes, reading articles, working for coffee roasting companies and trying over and over again to create that special profile.
 After 2 years of learning and persisting in the face of critical opposition (pretty much every roaster I have ever worked with has told me that the way I want to roast my coffee so dark and so bold is "wrong" or "bad"), I felt I had a roasting profile that got it right - dark. bold, smooth, delicious.
-I was confident enough in the results that I decided to put my name on the label, and Rob's Roast Coffees was born.
+I was confident enough in the results that I decided to put my name on the label, and Rob's Roast Coffees was born in 2017.

 Of course, I have learned how to roast hundreds of different beans from all over the world, and not all of them are suited to a bold, dark roast and not every coffee drinker likes their coffee the way I like it.
 So, I have continued to learn to roast across the full spectrum of coffee profiles, sampling, tasting, monitoring and listening to feedback every step of the way.
 I continue to research and explore the wonderful world of coffee sourcing and preparation.